-We aspire to be a leader in whole-person business education and a centre of excellence in business research in selected strategic areas in order to inspire business practice, create value for stakeholders, and enhance social and economic growth and development.
+We aspire to be a leader in whole-person business education and a centre of excellence in business research in selected strategic areas, delivering academic excellence in a caring, creative and global culture.

 Our Mission

 Through internationally recognised business education programmes and research achievements, our School seeks to nurture ethical business leaders with global vision, who make a difference to the organisations, industries and communities that they serve, in Hong Kong, Mainland China and the global community.